techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-meeting-presentation-experience.md

 Attendee audio and video can make it easy for attendees to communicate during a meeting.
 The meeting organizer or a meeting template can control both of these features.
 Depending on the type of meeting, you might want to allow or restrict these capabilities.

 For meetings that are presentations with minimal interaction from attendees, turning off audio and video can minimize distractions.
+You could also advise meeting organizers to use a town hall instead.
+For details on town halls, see [Plan for town halls(plan-town-halls.md).

 When users record meetings, video from participants might be considered personal data and can infer regulatory requirements.